 According to Transportation Noise Action Plan (TNAP) 2019-2023 the scheme extents are not located within a Candidate Noise Management Area (CNMA).

 Population and Human Health

-A study area of 300m has been used for this assessment as the works, as the works are minimal and like-for-like and are unlikely to impact any receptors beyond 300m.
+A study area of 300m has been used in this assessment as works are unlikely to impact receptors beyond 300m.